mattja/distob/README.rst

 A numpy array can also be scattered across the cluster, along a particular axis.
 Operations on the array can then be automatically done in parallel (either using ufuncs, or by using ``vectorize()`` below)

-Note: numpy 1.11.0 or later (not yet released!) is required for full functionality with distributed array arithmetic and ufuncs.
-You can get a development snapshot of numpy here: https://github.com/numpy/numpy/archive/master.zip
+Note: numpy with ``__numpy_ufunc__`` feature enabled (not yet released) is required to support distributed array arithmetic and distributed ufuncs.
+You can get numpy with this experimental feature enabled here: https://github.com/mattja/numpy/archive/master.zip

 Distob is an object layer built on top of ``ipyparallel``, so it will make use of your default IPython parallel profile.
 This allows different